AriTannia/ebook-reader/README.md

 **2. Set up environment variables**

-Create a `.env` file in the project root.
-See [Environment Variables](#-environment-variables) for the full reference.
+Create a `.env` file in the project root with the required configuration (database URL, JWT secret, S3 credentials, mail settings, etc.).

 **3. Run the application**